Usui, Fukuoka #26 - Japan

 “It was such a sight!
 One wondered how long Nippon would take it as these bombers flew on at about 10,000 feet.
 We could hear the heavy pop pop of their cannon as one Nip plane tried to battle with them.
 But he was shot down.”

 At about 14.30 on 15 August 1945 one of the camp guards came out to where the garden party was working and ordered them all back to camp.
 The found the POW coal miners were also back from work.
 They all wondered.
-Was it the end?
+Was this the end?

 Later that evening the Japanese announced the garden party had worked well but the miners were not so good with their work!
 Further, all men were to be kept in camp for two days until the guards could get permission to work all the men on the gardens.